 Spoiler territory: Linda (Haley Webb) is helped by colleague and friend, Carrie (Cathy Baron) whilst putting a tiny rocking chair into the back of a van.
 The women chat about the owner, Bob (Roy Souza), and how he is having to let staff go having let ‘Peter’, who was really nice, go.
 Yes, it is that kind of script.

 Anyhoo, the women keep chatting, Carrie worrying about what is going to happen when they get laid off, even though it was only a stop-gap job, taken because they had been laid off from their real jobs.
 So, irreplaceable they are not.
-Bob, the owner of the hell hole – Bayside antique shop – they are currently employed in, comes and interrupts their griping.
+Bob, the owner of the hell hole – Bayside Antique shop – they are currently employed in, comes and interrupts their griping.

 The cad, asks them to do an inventory.
 Carrie tells him they are going away for the weekend and Linda notes there are only four hours left before they close.
 Utter bastard that Bob is, he reminds the ladies that times are tight and he needs it done.
 That told them.

 As Linda counts plates, Eric (Jason Alan Smith), her ex-husband, comes to see her.
 He has left her multiple voicemails, why hasn’t she got back to him?
-Did she think he wouldn’t notice she had put up the price of the house – way over market value apparently – he needs her to sell the house so as he can get the money.
+Did she think he wouldn’t notice she had put up the price of the house – way over market value apparently – he needs her to sell the house so as he can get his share of the money.

 Linda is not so sure she would fare any better away from Bayside.
 Carrie, segwaying into a cheerleader, tells her that she is a brilliant interior designer and her resume is brilliant.
 Linda mentions that she is turning no heads at the moment, which turns out to be the perfect opening for pretty, luscious locked Tony (Donny Boaz), to crash into the conversation.